 Step 8: Close the Deal

-Your accepted offer includes a closing date, when the funds will be exchanged and the title will transfer to you.
+Your accepted offer includes a closing date, Which is when the funds will be exchanged and the title will transfer to you.
 While most closings occur on schedule, there are many potential pitfalls that can cause delays.
-Title problems on the Seller's side are a common cause for postponed closings.
-Delayed verification of a Buyer's income may cause a closing to be rescheduled.
-If there is a problem, you and the Seller can normally agree on an extension.
+Title problems on the seller's side are a common cause for postponed closings.
+Delayed verification of a buyer's income may cause a closing to be rescheduled.
+If there is a problem, you and the seller can normally agree on an extension.

 Ways to Take Title in Illinois

 Illinois recognizes ownership in severalty, tenancy in common, joint tenancy, tenancy by the entirety, and ownership by partnership and trust.
 It does not recognize ownership in community property.

 Purchasing as an unmarried, sole buyer of a property.

 Two or more people buying a property together can hold title as tenancy in common.
 Ownership interests can be equal or unequal among partners.
 Each owner can transfer their interest to other parties without the consent of the co-owners.
 Upon death, partners' interests pass on to their heir(s) or devisee(s), not to the other co-owners.

 Joint tenants have equal interests in a property.
 All owners must participate in a sale.
 Upon death, a co-owner's interest passes on to the other owners, not to their heir(s) or devisee(s).